DiODeProject/MuMoT/README.md

 * MuMoTtest.py and other demo files

 # Dependencies:
 You need to install the following tools: PyDSTool, graphviz (graph visualization) and antlr4 (parser generator).
-It is possible to pip.
+It is possible to use pip.
 Open a terminal window and type:

 * pip install pydstool
 * pip install graphviz